logo of Mayan sun in a circle with a purple outline

 When to learn more about this fascinating society?

-Visit Belize around November 19, 2023, when the annual Garifuna Settlement Day is expected to draw visitors from around the world who are eager to pay tribute to these intrepid people who “officially” landed on Belize shores on November 19, 1802.
-This festive occasion had to be toned down during COVID-19, but it’s returning in all its glory at the four epicenters listed above and at plenty of other places in Belize that love the energy and fun of this celebration.
-Join us at Belizean Dreams on Friday, November 17th for a vibrant Garifuna Cultural Showcase right on the beach!
+Visit Belize around November 19th when the annual Garifuna Settlement Day is expected to draw visitors from around the world who are eager to pay tribute to these intrepid people who “officially” landed on Belize shores on November 19, 1802.
+This festive occasion had to be toned down during 2020, but it’s returning in all its glory at the four epicenters listed above and at plenty of other places in Belize that love the energy and fun of this celebration.
 Explore Garifuna culture with displays of food, attire, rich history, and traditional instruments.
-Don’t miss the special Garifuna lunch, Hudut.
+Don't miss the special Garifuna lunch, Hudut.
 In the evening, groove to the beat of the Garifuna drummers!

 What can you look forward to if you come down during the festivities?
 Dancing, parades, music, drumming, and prayers pay tribute to the ancestors of today’s populace.
 There are also reenactments of the first landing where boats come ashore carrying cassava, sugar cane, and plantain symbolizing the foods they carried to their new homeland.